Does it cost anything to enter an award category?

 When will the shortlist be announced?

-The shortlist will be announced during the week commencing 1st June 2020.
+The shortlist will be announced by 17 May 2021.
 Finalists will be notified by email and announcements will also be made on our social media channels.

 Will I receive feedback on my entry?